 The first step will be to make your crust and chill it for about 20 minutes in the freezer before adding in the fillings and egg mixture.
 This will help prevent your crust from getting too dark in the cooking process.

-After you have your crust chilled then add your cooked fillings to your chilled crust, cover with the cheese and pour over your egg mixture over everything.
+After you have your crust chilled then add your cooked fillings to your chilled crust, cover it with the cheese and pour your egg mixture over everything.

 Bake the Quiche in a 350-degree oven for 45-50 minutes or until there is no wiggle in the middle.
 Once they have baked let them cool completely then wrap them tightly in foil if you are going to freeze them for later.